About

 - and again, 3 groups of 12 people to run 3 courses from section 3 (of the 6)

-The recruitment thresholds are then 48, 60, with an ideal maximum of 72 people, at which point all 20 courses can run.
-Below that number, we'll have to reach agreement on which courses to select.
+Beyond that a cohort of 48, 60, or an ideal maximum of 72 people - at which point all 20 courses can run.
+In all likelihood participants will have to reach agreement on which courses to select.

 Totally anticipated objections: How are people expected to have the time, the money - especially the time?
 If there's no qualification at the end of it, then... ?
-What makes you believe you're (I'm) qualified to run this and decide on a curriculum and expect to be paid for it?
+What is it I'm paying for?
+Are you're qualified?
+Why have you decided on the courses and the reading lists?

-So now take a look at the progamme of courses and the accompanying reading lists.
+So now take a look at the programme of courses and the accompanying reading lists.

 My descriptive outlines were written in a flurry over a week or so.
 The reading lists speak just as well for themselves.